I’m not telling you anything you don’t already know.

 You look for sugar and carbs for quick energy when you’re run-down, but all they’re good for is a blood sugar spike.
 And then it’s back to exhausted-as-usual.
 Or more-exhausted-than-usual.
 If you drink more water and eat more fresh vegetables, less refined sugar and carbs, less processed red meat and more chicken and fish, you will FEEL BETTER.

 I know veggies are a pain to cut up, so do it in batches.
-Cook a big pot of veggie soup or chili a couple times a week so you have some left-overs.
+Cook a big pot of veggie soup or chili a couple of times a week so you have some left-overs.
 Make meals and snacks healthy and trade regular AND diet soda for water.
 It can be sparkling water.
 Or my fav, non-artificial Zevia.

 You’ll be doing yourself and your kids a favor, you’ll think with more clarity and be lighter to boot!